 Clare Best has always lived closely with words: she has been a bookbinder, a bookseller and an editor.
-She now teaches Creative Writing for Brighton University and the Open University and has held Residencies in settings as different as Woodlands Organic Farm in Lincolnshire, HMP Shepton Mallet, a small town on the northern shore of Lake Maggiore in Italy, and most recently Brighton University, 2014-15.
+She has taught Creative Writing for Brighton University and for the Autobiography and Life Writing Programme, and been an Open University Associate Lecturer since 2005.
+She has held residencies in settings as various as Woodlands Organic Farm in Lincolnshire, HMP Shepton Mallet, a town on the shore of Lake Maggiore in Italy, and at Brighton University.

-Clare’s poetry has been published since 2002 in a wide range of literary magazines including Poetry News, The Rialto, Magma, The North, The London Magazine, Smiths Knoll, Agenda, Resurgence and in many anthologies.
+Clare’s poetry has been published since 2002 in a range of literary magazines including Poetry News, The Rialto, Magma, The North, The London Magazine, Envoi, Smiths Knoll, Agenda, Resurgence and in many anthologies.
 Poems have been broadcast on BBC Radio 3 and on BBC Radio Lincolnshire.
-Clare’s first full collection, Excisions, was shortlisted for the Seamus Heaney Centre Prize.
-She has performed her autobiographical poem cycle Self-portrait without Breasts around the UK and in Boston and Toronto.
+Her first full collection, Excisions,http://www.waterloopress.co.uk/clare-best/4555468964 was shortlisted for the Seamus Heaney Centre Prize.
+She has performed her autobiographical poem cycle Self-portrait without Breasts around the UK and Ireland and in Boston and Toronto.

 Her special interests are landscape writing, life narratives, and writing the body.
-She lives on the edge of the South Downs, with her husband, their son and his whippet.
+She lives near the Suffolk coast, with her husband and dog.
 And a lot of books.

 - Excisions, Waterloo Press, September 2011 (hear 'Prognosis', from Excisions, here)